-2.3 Conserve Existing High Quality and Critical Habitat
+2.3 Conserve Existing High Quality and Critical Natural Habitats

-Existing high quality and critical habitats on-site include woodland vernal pools, wetlands, and headwater streams.
+Existing high quality and critical natural habitats on-site include forested slopes, woodland vernal pools, and natural wetlands and headwater streams.
 The HMP addresses efforts to conserve these areas and the high quality adjacent habitats in the vicinity of these fragile and sensitive natural features.

-2.4 Restore Damaged Habitats to Restore Ecological Services
+2.4Restore Damaged Habitats to Restore Ecological Services

 Damaged habitats on-site include severely eroded stream channels where high water flows have scoured creek beds, destabilized banks, and created conditions of where high water events contribute silt loads to receiving waters on-site.
 Another type of damage present at the Site includes channelized (i.e., culverted areas) where flow is buried beneath the surface or otherwise constrained beneath bridges and cart paths.
-The HMP includes three significant aquatic habitat restoration projects.
-These include a stream bed restoration, stream bank stabilization, and erosion control project on a tributary to Amenia Brook; a floodplain restoration project in the Amenia Brook floodplain; and a stream bed restoration that removes culverts in sections of an intermittent stream to "daylight" the stream bed and restore riparian habitat and animal movement corridors.
+The HMP includes significant aquatic habitat restoration projects.
+These include a stream bed restoration, stream bank stabilization, and erosion control project on a tributary to Cascade Amenia Brook; a floodplain restoration project on the Cascade Amenia Brook floodplain; and a stream bed restoration that removes culverts in sections of an intermittent stream to "daylight" the stream bed and restore riparian habitat and animal movement corridors.